Read to Succeed

 Section A: Five Pillars of Reading Instruction

-Kindergarten through Second grade instructional curriculum is Open Court and throughout Open Court students are receiving instruction in oral language, phonological awareness, and phonics through the green band of Open Court.
+The kindergarten through second-grade instructional curriculum is Open Court, and throughout Open Court, students receive instruction in oral language, phonological awareness, and phonics through the green band of Open Court.
 The red band of Open Court provides students with fluency, vocabulary, and comprehension.
-Both the green and red bands of Open Court are providing instruction at grade-level and target our South Carolina English/Language Arts standards.
+Both the green and red bands of Open Court provide instruction at grade level, targeting our South Carolina English/Language Arts standards.

 Kindergarten through Fifth grade provide instruction that consists of oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension through differentiated small groups that are designed to support students’ individual learning skills.

 Assessments that are used for students in Pre-K focus on phonological awareness and phonics skills.
-Assessments in grades Kindergarten through Fifth grade are EasyCBM and pertains to the grade level and the benchmark period students are assessed on Phonological awareness, phonics, fluency, vocabulary and comprehension skills.
+Assessments in grades Kindergarten through Fifth grade are EasyCBM and pertain to the grade level and the benchmark period students are assessed on Phonological awareness, phonics, fluency, vocabulary, and comprehension skills.
 MAP assessments are used to determine students’ understanding of the English/Language Arts standards in First through Fifth grades.

 Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.:

-Depending on the grade level, teachers’ knowledge of the science of reading is evolving.
-As teachers are learning more about the science of reading and applying the Bridge to Practice from LETRS in their classrooms, they are better able to see how the word recognition assessment is beneficial to their students.
-The curricula for Kindergarten through Fifth grades are both developed to allow students the opportunity to implement the practices of science of reading.
+Teachers’ knowledge of the science of reading is evolving.
+As more teachers are engaging in LETRS more are learning about the science of reading and applying the Bridge to Practice from LETRS in their classrooms, they are better able to see how the word recognition assessment is beneficial to their students.
+The curricula, Open Court and HMH, for Kindergarten through Fifth grades are both developed to allow students the opportunity to implement the practices of science of reading.
 Students are engaged in word recognition, decoding, and encoding which helps them to develop their phonemic awareness, phonics, fluency, vocabulary, and comprehension skills.
-Assessments are also aligned to these foundational skills
+Assessments are also aligned to these foundational skills.

 Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.: